4 years ago, I came across some articles on different kind of retirement spending.

 Many people use the 4% withdrawal rate as a planning standard.

-As a target it is good for us to aim for.
+As a target it is good for us when we think about how much we need in financial independence.

 However, it has many shortcoming that make actual implementation challenging.